mittmann65/hello-world/README.md

 practice

-this is now apparently a different file with some changes also it has a speeling arror
+this is now apparently a different file with some changes also it has no spelling errors